vygr/ChrysaLisp/docs/TASKS.md

-Once the Kernel launches all the command line tasks, it enters a loop monitoring messages to it to distribute new tasks, register new link driver tasks, services declaration from neighbors and beyond !
+Once the Kernel launches all the command line tasks, it enters a loop monitoring messages to it to distribute new tasks, register new link driver tasks, service declarations from neighbors and beyond !

 The Kernel task also launches a `ping` task.
 This task sits in the background and every so often sends out the local `Service Directory` entries to its